-Building upon the RROE, and with funding from SJI, the NCSC, in partnership with Rulo Strategies, launched the Rural Justice Collaborative (RJC) in January 2021 to showcase the strengths of rural communities, and highlight the cross-sector collaboration that is a hallmark of rural justice systems.
+Building upon the RROE, and with funding from SJI, the NCSC, in partnership with Rulo Strategies, launched the Rural Justice Collaborative (RJC) to showcase the strengths of rural communities, and highlight the cross-sector collaboration that is a hallmark of rural justice systems.
 The work under the RJC is supported by a cross-sector advisory council composed of rural judges, along with additional stakeholders in the justice, child welfare, and behavioral health, and public health systems.
-The RJC Online Resource Center launched in late Spring 2021, and serves as a national clearinghouse of promising and innovative rural justice practices.
+The RJC Online Resource Center serves as a national clearinghouse of promising and innovative rural justice practices.
 The RJC is identifying mentor sites that will host virtual or in-person site visits, answer questions from other rural communities via phone, email, or webinars, and participate in conferences and workshops to share promising and innovative rural justice practices.
-A nomination and selection process is underway to identify mentor sites that reflect one or more of the areas of focus.